 The gold standard for identifying food intolerances is an elimination diet.
 It requires a larger commitment, but it’s cheap and effective, and there are plenty of resources available to guide people through both the elimination phase and the slow reintroduction of foods.

-TRY: My Love Your Gut Program.
-In this program, I coach you through an elimination diet for IBS and teach you how to properly reintroduce foods.
+TRY: The Love Your Gut E-Book.
+In this e-book, I coach you through an elimination diet for IBS and teach you how to properly reintroduce foods.

 #2: Support Digestion

 Most people with IBS have compromised digestion due to digestive enzyme deficiency.